Dav1e-boy/Dav1e-boy/README.md

 Student looking to learn
 ------------------------

 I'm Peter.
 A student developer who mainly tries to make 3rd party game applications.
 Pretty interested in some front & back end development for any small projects.
 Unreal engine seems to be something I will attempt in the near future as well.
-Haven't committed anything as all my code is a absolute mess.

 * 🌍  I'm based in Scotland
 * ✉️  You can contact me at [actonpeter@proton.me](mailto:actonpeter@proton.me)